TheArjunAgarwal/sem3-notes/agth.typ

 ]
 #proof[
   #psudo(title: "Round Robin Algorithm")[
-    + Order the agents arbitarily
+    + Order the agents arbitrarily
     + for $i in [n]$:
       + if $Z = emptyset$:
         + break